-Students who wish to add or make changes in their registration after the closing of the online portal must submit a completed Drop-Add Form (available on the Seminary website) to the Registrar's office and pay the appropriate fees.
-Students may not add courses after the end of the drop/add period or after the first meeting of an all-day class.
-Courses dropped prior to the deadline will not appear on the student's transcript.
+Students who wish to add or make changes in their registration can do so in the student portal or submit a completed Drop-Add form (available on the Seminary website) to the Registrar's office by the drop/add day (published in the Academic Calendar).
+Students may not make any changes after the drop/add day or after the first meeting of an all-day class.
+Courses dropped prior to the drop/add day will not appear on the student's transcript.